 The contract must be signed and returned along with a detailed description of the intern's responsibilities provided by the organization or the on-site supervisor on organization letterhead.
 The latter must specify

 The detailed job description and the completed contract form must be submitted for approval to Tracyann Williams, accompanied by the student's written explanation of the value of the internship to to the student's course of study at The New School.
 These steps must be completed before or during the registration period of the academic term for which the internship is proposed.
 Students must not begin working at an internship before obtaining approval from the director of academic advising.

 Once the paperwork has been received and final approval given, the registrar will be instructed to set up the internship as a course, and the student can register for the internship credits.
-Tuition for internships is charged per credit at the same rate as the student's other courses in the School of Undergraduate Studies.
+Tuition for internships is charged per credit at the same rate as the student's other courses in the Bachelor's Program for Adults and Transfer Students.
 Internships are subject to the same add and drop deadlines as other courses.

 Upon completion of an internship, the student submits a written report (4-7 pages) to the director of academic advising, Tracyann Williams, describing the internship experience.
 The on-site supervisor must complete a brief evaluation form, provided by The New School, and return it separately to the director.
 Upon receipt of both the reports and evaluation, a grade of "P" (Pass; credits are awarded) or "U" (Unsatisfactory; no credit is awarded) will be reported.

 The New School has been regionally accredited by the Middle States Commission on Higher Education since 1960.
 For more information, visit Accreditation and State Regulatory Authorizations.
 Middle States Commission on Higher Education, 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104.
 216.284.5000